-The Turing test is a method to test the machine’s ability to match the human level intelligence.
-A machine is used to challenge the human intelligence that when it passes the test, it is considered as intelligent.
-Yet a machine could be viewed as intelligent without sufficiently knowing about people to mimic a human.
+The Turing test is a method to test a machine’s ability to match the human-level intelligence.
+A machine is used to challenge human intelligence, and when it passes the test it is considered intelligent.
+Yet a machine could be viewed as intelligent without sufficiently knowing how to mimic a human.

-An artificial intelligence program that has expert-level knowledge about a specific area and knows how to utilize its information to react appropriately.
-These systems have expertise to substitute a human expert.
-Their characteristics include –
+An expert system is an Artificial Intelligence program that has expert-level knowledge about a specific area and how to utilize its information to react appropriately.
+These systems have the expertise to substitute a human expert.
+Their characteristics include:

 - High performance